tomgonzo/workbench-cli/README.md

 ## Examples for SCAN-GIT Command
 Scan-Git takes a Project Name, Scan Name, Git Repo URL, and either a Branch, Tag, or Commit Ref.
 It also supports various `show-*` arguments for showing results after the scan is done.

-### Scan by Cloning a Branch from a Git repository:
-### After the scan, show Scan Metrics, Policy Warnings, and Vulnerabilities.
+#### Scan by Cloning a Branch from a Git repository.
+After the scan, show Scan Metrics, Policy Warnings, and Vulnerabilities.
 ```bash
 workbench-agent scan-git \
     --project-name MYGITPROJ --scan-name MYGITSCAN01 \